 Rod joined the firm in 2007.
-He has represented a variety of clients in a wide array of matters, principally involving real estate, corporate law, bank lending, creditors’ rights, employment law and landlord/tenant matters.
-Rod’s recent focus has been on transactional matters; however, he also represents companies and individuals involved in employment and labor disputes, shareholder/partnership disputes, real estate litigation and commercial litigation.
-His clients have included banks, real estate developers, contractors, hospitals, physicians, landlords, tax exempt organizations, and entrepreneurs and a wide variety of small businesses.
+He represents a variety of clients principally involving corporate law, trust and estates, real estate, and employment law.
+Rod’s recent focus has been on trust and estate planning and administrative and transactional matters.
+However, he also continues to represent companies and individuals involved in employment disputes, shareholder/partnership disputes, and trust and estate litigation.
+His clients have included real estate developers, contractors, physicians, tax exempt organizations, and private clients in the trust and estate arena.
 In all of his matters, Rod brings a commitment to thoroughness and an understanding of the issues, which are aimed at achieving a successful and cost effective solution for the client.

 Pennsylvania Bar Association